tensorlayer/TensorLayer/docs/modules/prepro.rst

 a pipeline of independent image operations can significantly reduces the quality of input images, thus affecting training accuracy.

-TensorLayer address these two limitations by providing a flexible and high-performance image augmentation Python API, compatible with the ``tf.image``.
-This API is based on affine transformation.
+TensorLayer addresses these limitations by providing a flexible and high-performance visual data augmentation Python API.
+This API bases on affine transformation and fast matrix computation libraries (i.e., ``cv2.wrapAffine`` and ``np.apply_affine_transform``).
-It allows you to combine multiple image operations into a single fast operation, offering up to 100x performance improvement (for example in `openpose-plus <https://github.com/tensorlayer/openpose-plus>`_).
+It allows you to combine multiple image processing functions into a single fast operation, offering 78x performance improvement (for example in `openpose-plus <https://github.com/tensorlayer/openpose-plus>`_).
 The following example illustrates the rationale behind this tremendous speed up.